IamXample/dannypilkington/README.md

 - 👯 I’m looking to collaborate with other content creators & Developers
 - 🥅 2022 Goals: Learn more about python & php
-- ⚡ Fun fact: I love to go on adventures!
+- ⚡ Fun fact: I love to go on adventures and to develop new code for people!

 ### Connect with me: